MateuszUrb/ApiFinder/README.md

 - [] after displayed favorite cards, a comma is displayed as well

 _Ideas_
-- [] add feature to delate card from favorite section/localStorage
+- [x] add feature to delate cards from favorite section/localStorage